uutils/uutils.github.io/content/_index.md

 Rust.
 Our goal is to modernize the utils, while retaining full compatibility with the existing utilities.

+We are planning to replace all essential Linux tools.

 # Projects

 <div class="projects">